momo-ozawa/MTLight/README.md

 # MTLight

-A lightweight personal finance app that displays accounts and transactions built with RxSwift and MVVM architecture.
+A lightweight personal finance app built with RxSwift and MVVM architecture.
 Currently, all account and transaction data are loaded from local JSON files.

 ## Notes